giangpt1/aws-opensearch-react/README.md

-# react-aws-movies-open-search
+# react-aws-products-open-search

 In this application you will see how reactjs app connected to AWS open search.